techidaily/site-android-frp/source/_posts/how-can-we-bypass-poco-c65-frp-by-drfone-android.md

 The ****Poco C65 FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Poco C65 device after it has been reset.
 By requesting the Google account credentials tied to the Poco C65 device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Poco C65 device.
 In essence, the Poco C65 FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Poco C65 device, providing additional protection.
-Each [Poco device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Poco device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Poco C65 device.
 It activates when you perform a factory reset on your Poco smartphone without signing out of the associated Google account.

 ### Usage of Poco C65 FRP Code